Soulard in St. Louis Jan. 6 - Mar. 4, 2014Use Metro and get to Mardi Gras the easy way

 St. Louis Rams Street Team

 St. Valentine’s Day Massacre

 The Woo Krewe

 Basic Krewe Information

 The purpose of the parade is to entertain the crowd.
 To encourage creativity, there are substantial prizes involved for the best floats.
-Judges are looking for creativity, unique construction, and compliance to the theme.
+The judges are looking for creativity, three dimensional design, adherence to theme and so forth.

 Follow the construction guidelines for safety and reliability compliance and stock up on beads.